Jayeshbhai Jordaar: Production

-The film was announced on 27 May 2019 under the title Jayeshbhai Jordaar, directed by Divyang Thakkar, produced by Yash Raj Films, and starring Ranveer Singh as the titular Gujarati man.
+The film was announced on 27 May 2019 under the title Jayeshbhai Jordaar, directed by Divyang Thakkar, produced by Yash Raj Films, starring Ranveer Singh as the titular Gujarati man.
 Principal photography began in Mumbai in December 2019.
 Boman Irani and Ratna Pathak Shah were cast as Singh's parents while Shalini Pandey was cast as the female lead.
 The Gujarat schedule commenced in January 2020.
 Filming was concluded on 7 February 2020.

 Release

 Jayeshbhai Jordaar was initially scheduled to release on 2 October 2020 coinciding with Gandhi Jayanti.
 As a result of the COVID-19 pandemic, it was postponed to 27 August 2021, and then 25 February 2022.
 The film was released theatrically on 13 May 2022.

 Reception

 Box office

 Jayeshbhai Jordaar earned ₹3.25 crore at the domestic box office on its opening day.
 On the second day, the film collected ₹4 crore.
 On the third day, the film collected ₹4.75 crore, taking its total domestic weekend collection to ₹12 crore.

 As of 27 May 2022, the film grossed ₹18.56 crore in India and ₹7.75 crore overseas, for a worldwide gross collection of ₹26.31 crore.